MicrosoftDocs/memdocs/sccm/mdm/deploy-use/manage-ios-activation-lock.md

 author: robstackmsftms.author: robstackmanager: angrobe

 ---
-# Manage iOS Activation Lock with System Center Configuration Manager
+# Manage iOS Activation Lock with System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

 System Center Configuration Manager can help you manage iOS Activation Lock, a feature of the Find My iPhone app for iOS 7.1 and later devices.
 When Activation Lock is enabled, the user's Apple ID and password must be entered before anyone can: